 By the end of this meeting, we will have a good idea of what the client’s needs are and how long it will take to accomplish your design goals.
 At the end of the designer interview, we will prepare a proposal for design and pricing services moving forward.
 If you move forward to construction with Better Builders, the investment in your pricing services will be applied to your construction costs.

 The designer will start focusing on the details and aesthetics of the space.
-In this phase you will select all your fixtures and finishes, down to the most minute details.
+In this phase, you will select all your fixtures and finishes down to the most minute details.
 We also get deeper into questions of functionality in this phase.
-Deciding specific things like what the insides of your cabinets will look like, always remembering that function comes first.
+Deciding specific things like what the insides of your cabinets will look like, always remember that function comes first.
 This is the time when clients are likely to have the hardest time making decisions.
-Having a professional designer to help you through the selections process is a major time and stress saver!
+Having a professional designer to help you through the selection process is a major time and stress saver!

 Once all selections are made, the designer will begin working on the construction drawings.
-This is where we create the permit ready plan set for the construction team.
-You designer will be deep in their CAD (Computer Aided Drafting) work, communicating constantly with the builder and the permitting offices, getting all the details buttoned up and down on paper.
+This is where we create the permit-ready plan set for the construction team.
+Your designer will be deep in their CAD (Computer Aided Drafting) work, constantly communicating with the builder and the permitting offices, getting all the details buttoned up and down on paper.
 From the electrical plan to how your tile will be laid, ensuring that every detail is documented.

 Because Better Builders offers a guaranteed fixed price for most construction projects, it’s important that we gather exact costs for every aspect of a project.
 It is vital for our sub-contractors to be able to walk the space before they start the project, with a full set of plans and specifications, to get the full picture of their scope of work.

-When the sub party wraps, the estimators work is only just beginning.
+When the sub-party wraps, the estimator's work is only just beginning.
 It takes several weeks to put together all the pieces of the pricing and scope of work.
-The estimator is responsible for collecting all of the sub quotes, cross referencing their bids with the detailed scope of work and spec sheets to make sure all of the details are covered, and creating line items for every dollar that will be spent in your project.
+The estimator is responsible for collecting all of the sub-quotes, cross-referencing their bids with the detailed scope of work and spec sheets to make sure all of the details are covered, and creating line items for every dollar that will be spent on your project.
 This extremely detailed process usually takes 4-6 weeks.

 Once the estimate package is complete, it’s time to review and present the final proposal to our homeowners.
-The Project Developer will spend time going though every detail of the proposal in a final presentation.
-Once reviewed, presented and accepted, we enter into a construction agreement where the project is then handed off from Project Development to Production.
+The Project Developer will spend time going through every detail of the proposal in a final presentation.
+Once reviewed, presented, and accepted, we enter into a construction agreement where the project is then handed off from Project Development to Production.
 This is when the real project begins!